brewingcode/fx/README.md

 - find is plaintext by default, and regex if the query looks like a regex (ie `/\d+ items/i`)
-- find is synchronous, so that the total number of hits can be displayed
+- find is synchronous, so that the total number of hits can be displayed, and you can move forward ("n") and backward ("p") through results
 - find displays the property/element chain of each hit
 - implement counts instead of ellipses (`{ 22 }` vs `{…}` and `[ 3 ]` vs `[…]`)
-- bottom bar behaves differently
+- bottom bar behaves differently: it shows all the time, and always reflects the current path under the cursor
 - slightly more modular require() structure, instead of everything being in `fx.js`
 - canceling the filter does not apply it